bakirmohamed/VQGAN/README.md

-## Second Training Part: Transformer on Latent Codes
+## Second Training Part: Transformer on Latent Codes (not implemented yet)

 Once the autoencoder and codebook are trained, the second stage trains a transformer to model the distribution of the quantized latent codes: